-3.7 INDUSTRIAL RISK ASSESSMENT
+3.83.7 INDUSTRIAL RISK ASSESSMENT

-The City of Fort Saskatchewan retained the services of Doug McCutcheon and Associates Consulting to undertake an Industrial Risk Assessment (IRA) for the plan area in 2009.
+The City of Fort Saskatchewan retained the services of Doug McCutcheon and Associates, Consulting to undertake an Industrial Risk Assessment (IRA) for the plan area in 2009.
 The objective of the IRA was to identify and assess what types and levels of risk are in proximity to the plan area as a result of existing and potential heavy industrial activities.
 The purpose of the assessment was to provide recommendations as to the type and intensity of uses that could be appropriate in the plan area.
-Summary and selected excerpts from this analysis are provided below.
+Summary and selected excerpts from this analysis are provided below; however the complete document should be referenced for specific details.

-The plan area is in proximity to, and potentially impacted by, industrial activity from several companies in the area, including Sherritt Gordon, Marsulex, Shell Canada and Dow Chemical.
+The ASP plan area is in proximity to, and potentially impacted by, industrial activity from several companies in the area, including Sherritt Gordon, Marsulex, Shell Canada and Dow Chemical.
 In addition, nearby railway and roadway infrastructure are used to transport numerous hazardous materials to and from these sites.
 The IRA characterizes the risk associated with these into five separate activities that could create incidents that would be typical for these industries, including (1) toxic release, (2) flammable release, (3) explosion damage, (4) pipeline incidents and (5) a boiling liquid expanding vapour explosion (BLEVE).